dayzerodx/counterr/README.md

 The tool was developed with Oxford Nanopore Technology sequencers in mind but is general and applicable to other sequencing platforms such as Illumina and PacBio.

+For any inquiry about the tool, please e-mail us at jae@dayzerodiagnostics.com

 ## Requirements
 - Python 2.7/Python 3.4 or later
 - pysam>=0.14.1